 Our house meeting will give you the opportunity to freely share things that you might not feel comfortable sharing in a larger group and provide a place to discuss your recovery goals.
-We will ask you about your meeting attendance and encourage you to talk about relapsive behaviors in a non-judgmental and supportive environment.
-The house meeting is guided by the Peer Leader and members offer each other support and accountablity.
+We will ask you about your meeting attendance and encourage you to talk about behaviors that could lead to a relapse in a non-judgmental and supportive environment.
+The house meeting is guided by the Peer Leader and members offer each other support and accountability.

 The house will help you in the development of a strong foundation.
 We all will encourage each other to grow in recovery and one day come up with a strategy to exit the recovery residence successfully.
 We generally recommend 1 year in the house.
 Evolution House's deepest desire is for our residents to go on to lead lives that are productive and continually seek out opportunities to be an inspiration to others to change the world around them in a positive way.